achref-soua/achref-soua.github.io/README.md

 # achref-soua.github.io — Interactive AI Engineer Portfolio

-A modern, professional static website (HTML/CSS/JS) serving as an interactive resume and portfolio for **Achref SOUA**, an AI Engineer specializing in LLMs and medical imaging.
+A modern, professional static website (HTML/CSS/JS) serving as an interactive resume and portfolio for **Achref SOUA**, a Data Scientist based in Paris specializing in LLMs and medical imaging.

 ## Features